pallavirt/MLProjForReview/Capstone/ReadMeCapstoneProj.md

 2. Regarding HyperDrive experiment,

-  2.a. more runs can be added.
+  a.
+More runs can be added.
-  2.b.
+  b.
 Some ensemble method can be used instead of logistic regression to see if that improves the model performance further.

 ## Screen Recording